tlourey/tlourey.github.io/pages/linux-commands.md

 `journalctl -k` # Kernel messages only\
 `journalctl --since=yesterday --until=now`\
 `journalctl --since "2020-07-10 15:10:00" --until "2020-07-12"`\
-`journalctl -p 3 -xb` show only priority 3 (which is error) -b since last boot
+`journalctl -p 3 -xb` show only priority 3 (which is error) -b since last boot\
+`journalctl -b -1` (or `journalctl -b -1 -r` for reversed order): shows logs from the previous boot.
+You can navigate to older boots using -2 for the one before that, and so on.\
+`journalctl -r`: show logs in reverse order

 #### timedatectl